Perkedel/After-Church/Documents/Misc/Homestuck Family Feud.md

 Beauty: (Right buzz).

-Schmitty: Points here are doubled, Laxond, if you can catch up, you can do this.
+Schmitty: We have 4 answers here & Points here are doubled, Laxond, if you can catch up, you can do this.

 Herringbon: Thanks man.